mbruzek/layer-jenkins-workspace/README.md

 testing, or continuous delivery.

-This subordinate customizes the workspace on any unit added to the horizontally scalable jenkins server.
+This subordinate customizes the workspace on any unit added to the horizontally scalable Jenkins server.

 ## Usage

-Deploy the jenkins charm and deploy the jeninks-workspace charm and relate the two charms in Juju:
+Deploy the jenkins charm and deploy the jenkins-workspace charm and relate the two charms in Juju:

 ```